Best 6.7 Cummins Downpipe Upgrades

 However, it can start to get pretty loud if you’re modding the whole exhaust.
 Some may enjoy a complete straight pipe while others might find it a bit too loud and obnoxious.
 It’s hard to describe exact sounds and noise levels in words, so we’ll leave it there.
 Simply something to keep in mind before modifying the 6.7 Cummins downpipe and/or the rest of the exhaust.

-Ram 6.7L Diesel Cat & DPF Delete
+Cat & DPF Deletes

 We’ve been referring to this as a downpipe upgrade all along.
 However, downpipes alone are typically hard to find.
 There are a few options around.
 Most 6.7 turbodiesel downpipe upgrades are actually known as cat & DPF delete pipes.